Fall 2025: August 25 - December 12

 • Downloading of unlicensed or copyrighted movies or music for other than legally authorized uses or uses authorized by the District.

-The interaction of a users personal computing equipment, connected to the District Network, is subject to the procedures in this document.
-Contents of a users personal computing equipment are subject to search by the District only by legal warrant.
+The interaction of a user’s personal computing equipment, connected to the District Network, is subject to this Procedure.
+Contents of a user’s personal computing equipment are subject to search by the District only by legal warrant.

-There may be times when a District employee may be exempted from certain provisions of these procedures in order to perform their duties or assignments that are an established part of their job.
+There may be times when District employees may be exempted from certain provisions of this Procedure in order to perform their duties or assignments that are an established part of their job.

-Complaints by Bargaining Unit Employees or Students Regarding Enforcement of the Electronic Use Policy
+Complaints by Employees or Students Regarding Enforcement of this Procedure

-A bargaining unit employee who asserts that the District or District personnel have violated this policy may file a grievance per that users current collective bargaining agreement.
-A student who asserts that the District or District personnel have violated this policy may file a grievance per his/her colleges student grievance procedure.
+An employee who asserts that the District or District personnel have violated this Procedure may file a complaint using the “Report An Issue” online form posted on the District web site under the Internal Audit department or by contacting the District Director Internal Audit.
+A student who asserts that the District or District personnel have violated this Procedure may file a complaint pursuant to the College’s student complaint process.